ansmkn/odd-musiq/README.md

 # odd-musiq
-This project was created for experiments
+This project was created for demo

 ## Feature List
 - [ ] Background Downloading